sukumar-chennari/react_projects/README.md

-create controlled  form and fetch data and display in table and add delete buttons to remove user hooks/controlled
+create controlled  form using single state and on successful login the one successful message will be displayed